argilla-io/distilabel/docs/sections/getting_started/installation.md

 The [`mistralai`](https://github.com/mistralai/client-python) dependency requires Python 3.9 or higher, so if you're willing to use the `distilabel.llms.MistralLLM` implementation, you will need to have Python 3.9 or higher.

-In some cases like [`transformers`](https://github.com/huggingface/transformers) and [`vllm`](https://github.com/vllm-project/vllm) the installation of [`flash-attn`](https://github.com/Dao-AILab/flash-attention) is recommended if you are using a GPU accelerator, since it will speed up the inference process, but the installation needs to be done separately, as it's not included in the `distilabel` dependencies.
+In some cases like [`transformers`](https://github.com/huggingface/transformers) and [`vllm`](https://github.com/vllm-project/vllm), the installation of [`flash-attn`](https://github.com/Dao-AILab/flash-attention) is recommended if you are using a GPU accelerator since it will speed up the inference process, but the installation needs to be done separately, as it's not included in the `distilabel` dependencies.

 ```sh
 pip install flash-attn --no-build-isolation